kubeflow/website/content/en/docs/distributions/aws/troubleshooting-aws.md

 istio-ingress   *                 80      3min
 ```

-Check the AWS ALB Ingress Controller logs.
+Check the AWS ALB Ingress Controller logs for errors.
 ```shell
 kubectl -n kubeflow logs $(kubectl get pods -n kubeflow --selector=app=aws-alb-ingress-controller --output=jsonpath={.items..metadata.name})
 ```

-If you see a Reconciler error in the ingress logs, you likely did not install from a directory named `cluster_name` during setup.
 ```
 E1024 09:02:59.934318       1 :0] kubebuilder/controller "msg"="Reconciler error" "error"="failed to build LoadBalancer configuration due to retrieval of subnets failed to resolve 2 qualified subnets.
 Subnets must contain the kubernetes.io/cluster/\u003ccluster name\u003e tag with a value of shared or owned and the kubernetes.io/role/elb tag signifying it should be used for ALBs Additionally, there must be at least 2 subnets with unique availability zones as required by ALBs.
 Either tag subnets to meet this requirement or use the subnets annotation on the ingress resource to explicitly call out what subnets to use for ALB creation.
 The subnets that did resolve were []"  "controller"="alb-ingress-controller" "request"={"Namespace":"istio-system","Name":"istio-ingress"}
 ```

 Please check `kubectl get configmaps aws-alb-ingress-controller-config -n kubeflow -o yaml` and make any needed changes.

 If this does not resolve the error, it is possible that your subnets are not tagged so that Kubernetes knows which subnets to use for external load balancers.
 To fix this, ensure that your cluster's public subnets are tagged with the **Key**: ```kubernetes.io/role/elb``` and **Value**: ```1```.
-See the ALB section of the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) for further details.
+See the Prerequisites section for application load balancing in the [Amazon EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) for further details.

 ### FSx issues